 Furthermore, hardness and elasticity should be considered.
 Meanwhile, if the waste rocks and tailings are recycled to be the aggregate, the flake particles should be in a small amount.

-In a word, limestone, quartz, granite, diorite, gneiss, and basalt are all suitable for recycling as aggregate.
+In a word, limestone, quartz, granite, diorite, gneiss,basalt, waste concrete are all suitable for recycling as aggregate.
 Basalt is required to be the aggregate in some runway of the airport, which is won at the high hardness of basalt.

 2. The fine aggregate of concrete